saucelabs/elemental-next/frontend/tips/47-waiting/_ruby.md

----
-language: ruby
-level: 2
-hide_sidebar: true
-publish_date: 2015-10-13
-last_update:
-  date: 2023-03-15
----

-## A Solution

-The short answer?
-Use explicit waits.

-Adding an implicit wait to your Selenium tests is simple enough and may seem intuitive.
-But there are cases where it simply doesn't help you like you think it will.
-And while you can combine explicit and implicit waits together (e.g., override an implicit wait with an explicit wait to make a Selenium action wait longer) -- you shouldn't.
-I'll discuss more on that later.

-Let's continue with some examples.

 ## Example

 Let's step through some examples that deal with [dynamically loaded content](http://the-internet.herokuapp.com/dynamic_loading) available on [the-internet](https://github.com/tourdedave/the-internet).
 There are two examples, each is constructed slightly differently, but they have the same behavior (e.g., when you click the button on the page a loading bar appears for 5 seconds then disappears and displays some text).